bluedragonsecurity/Linux_Kernel_v7.0-rc1_Vulnerabilities/README.md

 | 6 | `kernel/bpf` (kmem trace) | use-after-free | Read | 8 bytes |
 | 7 | `drivers/tty/vt` | out-of-bounds | Write | 2 bytes |
 | 8 | `kernel/futex` | use-after-free | Read | 1 byte |

----

-## ⚠️ Disclaimer

-These vulnerabilities were discovered through automated fuzzing for research purposes.
-All findings have been documented for responsible disclosure.
-Further analysis is required to determine full exploitability and impact.

----

-*Report generated from fuzzing session — March 2026*